Other ADB Members

 |05B1 - Tax and contribution deferrals and policy changes||EUR10,500,000,000||USD11,615,044,248||

-(i) EUR10 billion for payment deferrals of personal income and corporate income taxes; (ii) 21 May 2020, new fiscal measures including tax relief measures for the hospitality sector of EUR500 million have been released by the Government; (iii) 12 June 2020, Tax deferrals have been extended until 15 January 2021; (iv) To jump-start the economy, a new tax incentive was introduced for companies that recruit apprentices, with EUR2,000 per position created between 16 March and 31 October of this year; (v) 22 February 2021, Tax deferrals have been further extended until June 2021.
+(i) EUR10 billion for payment deferrals of personal income and corporate income taxes; (ii) 21 May 2020, new fiscal measures including tax relief measures for the hospitality sector of EUR500 million have been released by the Government; (iii) 12 June 2020, Tax deferrals have been extended until 15 January 2021; (iv) To jump-start the economy, a new tax incentive was introduced for companies that recruit apprentices, with EUR2,000 per position created between 16 March and 31 October of this year; (v) 22 February 2021, Tax deferrals have been further extended until June 2021; (vi) 3 June 2021, The government has approved a measure to help with the eventual payment of deferred taxes, by ensuring installment payments with minimum amounts over the first three months for those who need it.

 |05B2 - Tax and contribution rates reduction||

 (i) 12 June 2020, Reduced VAT to 5% to support the catering trade, the cultural sector and the publishing sector; (ii) 16 June 2020, reduced the lowest income tax bracket tax level from 25% to 20%.
 As of 30 July 2020, this was announced to be retroactively applied from 1 January 2020.
-There will also be a loss carryback, with business losses being offset against profits in 2019 and 2018, so that some of the deferred taxes may not have to be paid back at all; (iii) Increase in rates: 30 June 2020, Increased the top tax rate of 55% for incomes from EUR1 million until 2025; (iv) 20 January 2021, Exemption of FFP2 masks from VAT as well as exemption from alcohol tax in the manufacture of disenfectants; (v) 27 January 2021, Tax deduction for home office equipment, amounting to EUR300 euros for employees, and EUR300 for employers.
+There will also be a loss carryback, with business losses being offset against profits in 2019 and 2018, so that some of the deferred taxes may not have to be paid back at all; (iii) Increase in rates: 30 June 2020, Increased the top tax rate of 55% for incomes from EUR1 million until 2025; (iv) 20 January 2021, Exemption of FFP2 masks from VAT as well as exemption from alcohol tax in the manufacture of disenfectants; (v) 27 January 2021, Tax deduction for home office equipment, amounting to EUR300 euros for employees, and EUR300 for employers; (vi) As of 15 June 2021, it was announced that tax measures have been extended until the end of the year.
+This includes loss compensation, as well as other measures previously announced.
+More details to follow.

 |05B3 - Subsidies to individuals and households||EUR12,499,000,000||USD13,826,327,434||